barumau/pandunia/engli/darse.md

 = Would he like to have soup?
 ☺: **no nyama.**
 = No.
-☻: **danke. mi dona un ca i un kafe i un supe na bade du des minute.**
+☻: **danke. mi dona un cay i un kafe i un supe na bade du des minute.**
 = Thank you.
 I will bring one tea, one coffee and one soup in ten minutes.